Katie Couric to interview Te'o, parents about girlfriend hoax

-NEW YORK (Reuters) - Television’s Katie Couric will interview Notre Dame football star Manti Te‘o, the linebacker entangled in a girlfriend hoax, and his parents on her daytime talk show, “Katie,” ABC News said on Sunday.
+NEW YORK, Jan 20 (Reuters) - Television’s Katie Couric will interview Notre Dame football star Manti Te‘o, the linebacker entangled in a girlfriend hoax, and his parents on her daytime talk show, “Katie,” ABC News said on Sunday.

 The interview will be his first on camera since news broke last week that his story about his girlfriend’s cancer death - and her existence altogether - was exposed as a fraud.